OPEN GOVERNMENT: Open Meetings in Rhode Island

 When can public bodies meet in private?

-Once convening in an open session, public bodies can vote to meet in private - called "executive session" - for specific purposes including, but not limited to:
+Once convening in an open session, public bodies can vote to meet in private - called "executive session" - for specific purposes including:

 Votes to go into executive session, including an explanation of the reason for the executive session, must be held publicly.
 In addition, in most instances, any votes taken in a closed session must be disclosed once the public body reconvenes in open session.